The Sparse Grids Matlab kit -- a Matlab implementation of sparse grids for high-dimensional function approximation and uncertainty quantification: Mathematical basics of sparse grids

-The first building block of sparse grids is a set of collocation knots for each variable $y_n$.
-We denote the number of knots to be used in each direction by $K_n \in \Nset_+$, and introduce a discretization level $i_n \in \Nset_+$ and a so-called ``level-to-knots function''
+\Ladd{The first step in building a sparse grid is to define a set of collocation knots for each variable $y_n$.
+We thus introduce the univariate discretization level $i_n \in \Nset_+$ and a non-decreasing function, called ``level-to-knots function'', that specifies the number of collocation knots to be used for each random variable at discretization level $i_n$, i.e.,}